vukbgit/PHPCraft-architecture/walkthrough.md

 //bootstrap
 require PATH_TO_ROOT . 'private/' .
 APPLICATION . '/procedures/bootstrap.php';
 ```
-  * test the url __http://your-domain.tld/public/application-name/procedures/index.php__, the duump of the `apache_get_modules` function should be outputted.
+  * test the url __http://your-domain.tld/public/application-name/procedures/index.php__, the dump of the `apache_get_modules` function should be outputted.

 ### Application-root .htaccess file
 * make the file .htaccess into __application-root__